How to get makeup out of carpet

 Vacuum up the cornstarch.
 If the stain remains, contact a professional carpet cleaning service.

-How to remove mascara from carpet
+How to get mascara out of carpet

 Mascara wands gone astray can result in black, oily stains smeared across your carpet - a sight for sore eyes and an even bigger annoyance to clean.
-Despite having a dark color that leaves a significant stain, mascara is relatively simple to remove from the carpet using just dish soap and warm water.
+Despite a dark color that leaves a significant stain, mascara is relatively simple to remove from the carpet using dish soap and warm water.

 Step 1: